Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Introduction

 \item \textbf{The Frequency Access Limit:} In the typical 2C4L excitation scheme, atoms are driven to a Rydberg $D$-state with orbital angular momentum $l=2$ \cite[Table~1]{10972179}.
 Resonant detection from these $D$-states is physically constrained by the large energy gaps to the adjacent allowed states, restricting the detectable frequencies to the high-GHz or THz range \cite{prajapati2024high}\footnote{For detecting strategic low-frequency bands, the conventional transition scheme in the 2C4L-RAQR can use inefficient off-resonant mechanisms, e.g., alternating current (AC) Stark shift \cite{song2024continuous, hu2022continuously}, but inherently limits sensitivity.
 While direct current (DC) Stark tuning can be used to force a resonance \cite{Simons2021Continuous, ouyang2023continuous}, this alternative method introduces significant line-broadening noise and technical complexity from the strong external DC field.}.
 The high-sensitivity detection relying on natural resonance of Rydberg atoms is fundamentally inaccessible to the 2C4L-RAQR in the low-frequency band, e.g., very-high frequency (VHF) to ultra-high-frequency (UHF) bands. \end{enumerate}

-To address above limitations, recent physics experiments explored three-color (3C) RAQR architecture, i.e., utilizing three lasers with distinct wavelengths to construct the five-level (5L) excitation of Rydberg atoms.
+To address the above limitations, recent physics experiments explored three-color (3C) RAQR architecture, i.e., utilizing three lasers with distinct wavelengths to construct the five-level (5L) excitation of Rydberg atoms.
 The authors of \cite{ref_thaicharoen_all_ir} demonstrated an all-infrared 3C scheme to achieve EIT, proving the feasibility of low-cost diode lasers.
 Furthermore, the authors of \cite{ref_prajapati_sensitivity} demonstrated that 3C5L electrometry yields a narrower linewidth and higher sensitivity compared to the 2C4L architecture due to superior Doppler cancellation.
-Moreover, in \cite{brown2023very}, the resonant detection of RF electric fields from VHF to UHF bands was implemented by using {3C5L-RAQR} to construct the high orbital angular momentum Rydberg states.
+In \cite{brown2023very}, the resonant detection of RF electric fields from VHF to UHF bands was implemented by using {3C5L-RAQR} to construct the high orbital angular momentum Rydberg states. {Moreover, Fig.~\ref{Three-photon RAQR} presents recent industrial breakthroughs, exemplified by the Infleqtion Sqywire \cite{ref_infleqtion_sqywire}, which implements three-color RAQR architectures in compact commercial modules. }

 While the theoretical physical foundations of 3C5L-RAQR have shown great potential as a new architecture, these existing works are predominantly focused on static field electrometry or spectroscopy.
 However, the communication-centric modeling and analysis for 3C5L-RAQR assisted wireless communications remain largely unexplored.